What is Binge Eating Disorder?

 - Feelings of inadequacy and loneliness

-In addition, individuals with binge eating disorder often struggle with co-occurring mood and anxiety disorders, have experienced trauma, or struggle to navigate developmental milestones and life changes.
+In addition, individuals with BED often struggle with co-occurring mood disorders and anxiety disorders, have experienced trauma, or struggle to navigate developmental milestones and life changes.

-Binge eating disorder (BED) is characterized by frequent overeating (bingeing) – at least once a week over a period of three months.
-These binge episodes are also combined with feeling a lack of control, intense feelings of distress and three or more of the following behaviors
+Binge eating disorder is characterized by frequent episodes of overeating (bingeing) – at least once a week over a period of three months.
+These binge episodes are also combined with feeling a lack of control and intense feelings of distress.

 - Eating more rapidly than normal